JamesLi128/Haolin-Li/content/english/_index.md

   email: "hli230@jh.edu"
   affiliation: "Johns Hopkins University, AMS"
   content: |
     I'm currently a master in Data Science at Johns Hopkins University, my ongoing capstone project supervised by professor Amitabh Basu is about the mathematics of neural networks.
 We are trying to prove a special case of an open conjecture that the family of function represented by shallower ReLU networks are strictly contained in that of the deeper ones, given the same input dimension.
 I obtained my Bachelor's degree from Renmin University of China in Mathematics and Applied Mathematics, where I was exposed to a wide range of topics.
-I have finished my PhD application for Fall 2025, here I want to express my gratitude to Amitabh Basu, James Schimidt, Luana Ruiz, and Mateo Diaz for their recommendations.
-Hopefully I will update some exciting news soon.

   interest: |
     I expect my research interest to drift overtime, currently I'm fascinated by the mathematics of AI, graph-based computations, and optimization.
 I'm curious about why some intuition works mathematically, and if it's possible to adapt AI in the development of mathematics.
   image: "/images/profile.jpg"